-Having settled in Dundee, Scotland with my wife and two sons, I continue to advise on port and vessel technical issues and marine casualties a career that is intermingled with part-time freelance writing; articles, short stories and full-length novels - the sea often but not always as the backdrop.
+Today, well settled in the upcoming and reportedly creative city of Dundee, Scotland with my wife and two sons, I continue to provide expert opinion on port and vessel technical issues and survey of marine casualties in-between actively writing: articles, short stories and full-length novels with the sea, ships and seafarers often but not always part of the driving theme.

-My debut crime-suspense novel 'Fall of the Suns' is published, and alongside mountains of other projects I am currently working on the 'Memoirs of Captain Silas E Park'.
-These are a series of hilarious romps narrated by a continually scuppered and retired sea captain who incorrectly relives his past from a seat at the local bar.
+My debut sea-based and humorous crime-suspense novel 'Fall of the Suns' is now published.
+Alongside mountains of other projects I am nearly finished with the next book titled, 'The Pickled Memory of Captain Silas E Park', a series of hilarious romps, vividly narrated by a continually scuppered and well-oiled and retired sea captain who very incorrectly relives his past from a seat at the local bar.

 - Silent Macau: Two Faces of the Macau SAR at Travel Outward (2003)